issamelferkh/Matcha/README.md

 ### Notifications -> NOK
 -  A user must be notified in real time (telerate a 10s) of the following events:

+> - - Profile -> The user must be able to check who looked at his profile and “liked” him.

 > - The user received a “like”.
 L’utilisateur a reçu un “like”.